 By KBB.com Editors

-The 2008 Kia Sedona minivan is a consumer's best friend and a nightmare for rival manufacturers.
+The 2010 Kia Sedona minivan is a consumer's best friend and a nightmare for rival manufacturers.
 In just a few short years, Kia has transformed the Sedona from a middle-of-the-road minivan into a first-rate people mover.
 With horsepower near the top of its class, a "Top Safety Pick" rating by the Insurance Institute for Highway Safety (IIHS), seating for seven and a 10-year/100,000-mile powertrain warranty, it's hard to argue with the Sedona.
-Toss in a sticker price thousands less than a comparably-equipped Honda Odyssey or Toyota Sienna and the Sedona looks downright unbeatable.
-Of course, the Sedona's resale figures can't compare with its Japanese rivals, but if the initial bottom line is more important than what you might get come trade-in time, the Sedona should be at the top of your shopping list.
+Toss in a sticker price thousands of dollars less than a comparably-equipped Honda Odyssey or Toyota Sienna and the Sedona looks downright unbeatable.
+Of course, the Sedona's resale figures can't compare with its Japanese rivals, but if the initial bottom line is more important to you than what you might get come trade-in time, the Sedona should be at the top of your shopping list.

 The Sedona's up-front collection of knobs and buttons isn't as attractive as some of its competitors' and its biggest disadvantage is its mediocre (but improving) resale value.

 Driving Impressions Impressive cornering limits (which will rarely, if ever, be explored in the real world) combine with a powerful engine and smooth-shifting five-speed automatic transmission to provide an around-town eagerness that...makes the Sedona as enjoyable to drive as any minivan on the road.
-It's also pleasant enough on the highway, with comfortable seating and interior noise levels that allow for easy three-row conversations.
+It's also pleasant on the highway, with comfortable seating and interior noise levels that allow for easy three-row conversations.
 While its 39.6-foot turning circle isn't out of line for a vehicle of its size, the Sedona isn't as maneuverable in tight parking lots as some of its competitors.
-Getting people and cargo into and out of the Sedona -- one of the more important tasks for a minivan to do well -- is easy, especially when equipped with power sliding doors and a power liftgate.
+Getting people and cargo into and out of the Sedona – one of the more important tasks for a minivan to do well – is easy, especially when equipped with power sliding doors and a power liftgate.